openconfig/featureprofiles/feature/policy_forwarding/policy_vrf_selection/otg_tests/policy_based_traffic_steering_default_to_nondefault/README.md

     * Expectations:
         * All traffic must be successful and there should be 0 packet loss. <br><br><br>
+	* Need to verify the packets sent by sender tester is equal to the packets on receiving tester port and also should be equal to the sum of packets seen in default.

 ### PF-1.6.2: Traffic from ATE:Port2 to ATE:Port1 Prefix 1 migrated to Non-Default VRF using the VRF selection policy
   * ATE:Port2 sends following IPv4 and IPv6 flows: